 These are great as sub plans or as review for midterms or final exams and also work well in conjunction with interactive notebooks.

 Try free samples for Spanish AR verbs, Spanish Fruits or French Question Words in my Free Resource Library.
-Enter your email at the bottom of the post to get the access code.
+After you sign up, check your email for the password and access link.

 Here are links to all the current editions.